NotTimTam/ascii.js/documentation/learn/engine/SCENE.md

 A scene is a level, screen, or world that can be loaded at any point during runtime.

+You can provide the `Scene` constructor's config object with a `layers` array, containing data for generating layers in the scene.
+Each scene will automatically populate a layer with label `"system"` if none of the layer configurations in the `config.layers` array use that label.

 ---

 ## Constructor